sn99/Optimizing-linux/README.md

 ---------------------------------------------------

-## Compiling your own kernel
+## Compiling your kernel

-I think by now everyone agrees that compiling your own kernel is one of the best options to get fastest possible speed.
+By now, everyone agrees that compiling your kernel is one of the best options to get the fastest possible speed.
-You might wanna google `How to make custom kernel in <distro>` to get the packages required to compile the kernel.
+You might want to google `How to make custom kernel in <distro>` to get the packages required to compile the kernel.

-1. Download the [latest kernel](https://www.kernel.org/) or whatever you might like.
-Extract it, I am gonna assume a generic name from now on `linux-x.x.x`.
+1. Download the [latest kernel](https://www.kernel.org/) or whatever you like.
+Extract it; I am going to assume a generic name from now on `linux-x.x.x`.

 2. The next step is finding the `config` file.
-Most of the time you can just run:
+Most of the time, you can just run:
     ```shell
     cp -v /boot/config-$(uname -r) .config
     ```
-   from inside `linux-x.x.x` which should give an output like:
+   From inside `linux-x.x.x`, which should give an output like:
     ```shell
     '/boot/config-y.y.y-generic' -> '.config'
     ```
-   if it fails you can find config in `/proc/config.gz` or simple run `make listnewconfig` OR `make oldconfig`(it usually starts a long process, try finding your config in your distro source code too).
+   if it fails, you can find config in `/proc/config.gz` or simple run `make listnewconfig` OR `make oldconfig`(it usually starts a long process; try finding your config in your distro source code too).

 3. Edit `Makefile` and change `EXTRAVERSION` to add something.
 For example, "EXTRAVERSION = \<yourname>".

-4. (You might wanna see next subtopic before doing this) Now run `make xconfig`.
-Now a lot of optimizations are possible here and a lot of dead code and modules can be removed and enabled.
+4. (You might wanna see the next subtopic before doing this) Now run `make xconfig`.
+Now a lot of optimizations are possible
+   Here, many dead codes and modules can be removed and enabled.
 Let's go the safe road for now.
-    - Now one of the best thing you can do is no longer build for a generic kernel.
+    - Now, one of the best things you can do is no longer build for a generic kernel.
 Select
         ```markdown
         -  Processor type and features
             - Processor family
                 - [x] Core2/newer Xeon
         ```
       It should have been `Generic-x86-64` by default.
-    - There are a lot of other stuff you can do too but then you will have to yourself read them and see which suits best.
-A simple way might be to just copy [clear linux config](https://github.com/clearlinux-pkgs/linux) but it might disable certain features(see next [Applying patches](#applying-patches)).
+    - There is a lot of other stuff you can do too, but you will have to read them and see which suits you best.
+A simple way might be to just copy [clear linux config](https://github.com/clearlinux-pkgs/linux), but it might disable certain features(see next [Applying patches](#applying-patches)).

-5. Now you might wanna run:
+5. Now, you might want to run:
     ```shell
     dmesg --level=err
     dmesg --level=warn
     ```
-   to see if you can enable some extra flags for extra features.
-For example `psmouse serio1: elantech: The touchpad can support a better bus than the too old PS/2 protocol.
+   To see if you can enable some extra flags for extra features.
+For example, `psmouse serio1: elantech: The touchpad can support a better bus than the old PS/2 protocol.
 Make sure MOUSE_PS2_ELANTECH_SMBUS and MOUSE_ELAN_I2C_SMBUS are enabled to get a better touchpad experience.` can be solved by enabling both of them.

-6. Finally compiling the kernel:
+6. Finally, compiling the kernel:
     ```shell
     # sed -ri '/CONFIG_SYSTEM_TRUSTED_KEYS/s/=.+/=""/g' .config
     make -j N CFLAGS='-march=native -O3 -flto -pipe' CXXFLAGS='-march=native -O3 -flto -pipe'